elliottpaulrees/NAIS-Tech/ibdp_python.md

 The Linear Search algorithm checks every element in the list sequentially (one by one) until the target item is found or the end of the list is reached.

 - When to use: When the list is small or unsorted.
-- Efficiency: Slow, as in the worst case, the computer must check $N$ items (where $N$ is the size of the list).
+- Efficiency: Slow and increases in time as the list of data increase in size and can be represented with O(N)

 Steps:
 1. Start a loop to check every position (index) in the list, from the first position to the last position.